Skip to Content

 You don’t have to break up with online shopping.
 Mattresses in a box have a lot to offer, and some serious eco-credentials too.
 By vacuum packing mattresses into smaller boxes that are dropped off at your door, they cost brands less to package and deliver, making them cheaper to buy for you.
 This also means more can be delivered at once, lowering their carbon footprint.

 Most come with 100- or 200-night free trials, so you can send them back if you aren’t completely happy.
-We’ve featured two mattresses in a box on our list below.

 How to care for your mattress